Ulauncher/Ulauncher/README.md

 [Create Your Ulauncher Extensions](http://docs.ulauncher.io/)
 ==============================================================

-Since Ulauncher v3 you can create your own Ulauncher extensions
+As of Ulauncher v3, you can create your own Ulauncher extensions
 Check out [docs.ulauncher.io](http://docs.ulauncher.io/) to find out how.

 [Create Your Ulauncher Color themes](http://docs.ulauncher.io/en/latest/themes/themes.html)
 ==============================================================

-Since Ulauncher v4 you can create your own color Themes
+As of Ulauncher v4, you can create your own color themes
 Check out [docs.ulauncher.io](http://docs.ulauncher.io/en/latest/themes/themes.html) to find out how.